ARTS-Laboratory/paper-2027-SMR-emulator-design/README.md

-# paper-2027-SMR-emulator-design
+# SMR Emulator Design
-working directory for the 2027 paper on design of an SMR emulator.
+Working directory for the 2027 paper on the design of an SMR emulator.